A Successful Liver Transplant for a baby with biliary atresia | Case study

 Treatment

-The team of liver transplant doctors including Dr. CH Madhusudhan, Dr. Ravula Phani Krishna, Dr. Govind Verma and Dr. Suresh Kumar asserted that a liver transplant was the only way to salvage/save the patient.
+The team of liver transplant doctors including Dr. CH Madhusudhan, Dr. Govind Verma and Dr. Suresh Kumar asserted that a liver transplant was the only way to salvage/save the patient.

 The patient was kept on multiple lifesaving supports.
 Understanding the condition of the patient, her mother came forward willfully to donate a portion of her liver.
 Since both the donor and the recipient share similar blood group (O+ve) there hadn’t been any incompatibility issues.

-With necessary investigations done & clearances obtained which included pre-anesthesia checkup, the patient underwent living donor liver transplantation (LDLT), receiving the left lateral segment.
-The procedure was supervised by the liver transplant surgeon - Dr. CH Madhusudhan, and it was accomplished devoid of any complications.
+With necessary investigations done & clearances obtained, which included pre-anaesthesia checkup, the patient underwent Living Donor Liver Transplant in Hyderabad at PACE Hospitals, receiving the left lateral segment.
+The procedure was supervised by the liver transplant surgeons in Hyderabad at PACE Hospitals, and it was accomplished devoid of any complications.

 The aftermath